vercel/next.js/turbopack/crates/turbo-persistence/README.md

   * 8 bytes key hash
   * key data
   * type - 8 bytes value data

+The entries are sorted by key hash and key.

 TODO: 8 bytes key hash is a bit inefficient for small keys.